Philippaolomoro/conference-management-app/README.md

 # A Simple Conference Management app

-- An aviyel assignment that entails a simple conference management app
+- A simple conference management app

 ## Technology Stack
 The technology stack used to create this application is as follows: